-The District will look internally for RCSD Spanish speaking teachers to determine whether they may be interested in pursuing coursework for a bilingual extension.
+In addition to the measures and resources noted for Final Goal 11 above, the District will look internally for RCSD Spanish speaking teachers to determine whether they may be interested in pursuing coursework for a bilingual extension.

 National and local teacher shortages caused by the pandemic impact the District's work on this Goal.
 A more robust data infrastructure system with a central unified software application is required.
 The District will continue with all recruitment efforts noted for Goal 11 above.